jantimon/react-hydration-rules/README.md

 Just clone this repo and run `npm test` to see all these hydration quirks in action.
 The tests use real SSR with `renderToPipeableStream` and actual hydration with `hydrateRoot` in real browsers - no mocks or shortcuts.

-I wrote these tests because I was debugging some gnarly hydration issues in production and couldn't find clear documentation anywhere.
-Turns out React's hydration behavior has some pretty specific rules that aren't obvious until you hit them.
+I wrote these tests because I was debugging some gnarly hydration issues in production and found the relevant documentation scattered across different pages and sections.
+Turns out React's hydration behavior has some pretty specific rules that aren't immediately obvious from the main API docs.

 ---